WokLibCodeClub/.github/profile/README.md

 Please make sure you arrive so that you have time to log in to your trinket account and be ready to start coding at 11.45 am.

-We have now finished our mini-course introducing the basics of Python.
-We suggest that anyone who hasn't yet coded the [Turtle Race](https://projects.raspberrypi.org/en/projects/turtle-race) project should have a go at that, followed by the [Secret Messages](https://projects.raspberrypi.org/en/projects/secret-messages) project.

 ### Christmas cheer!

 We will use our last session before Christmas to code a seasonal project to draw snowflakes all over the screen.
 Let's hope there's not too much real snow outside on the day...